shene919/Windows-11-Shortcuts/README.md

     – Open the Run dialog.
 This allows you to open any app on your PC, as long as you know the name of the executable file for the app.
 ## Windows key + S:
     – Open Windows Search.
 You can search for files, apps, and search the web here.
-## Windows key + S:
+## Windows key + Shift + S:
-hift + S – Take a screenshot using the Snipping Tool.
+Shift + S – Take a screenshot using the Snipping Tool.
 After pressing the key, you can still choose your preferred capture mode, including free form, rectangle, window, and full-screen (this includes all connected monitors).
 ## Windows key + U:
     – Open the Accessibility Settings page.
 ## Windows key + Ctrl + C: